EricWay1024/Homological-Algebra-Notes/main.typ

 A detailed proof can be seen @notes[Section 9.1].
 To see this intuitively, notice a chain map $P_cx -> Q_cx [-n]$ is a collection of
 $hom (P_p, Q_(p - n))
-$ for all suitable index $p$, subject to being commutative with the differentials.
+$ for all suitable index $p$, subject to commuting with the differentials.
 Hence, it is an element of $[Tot^Pi (hom_R (P_cx, Q_cx))]^n =: T^n$.
-One can show that the commutative condition for a chain map is equivalent to being a cycle in $T^n$.
+One can show that the commuting condition for a chain map is equivalent to being a cycle in $T^n$.
 Further, the chain map is null homotopic if and only if it is a boundary in $T^n$.
 Cohomology is cycles quotient by boundaries, which is now the same as "chain maps" quotient by "null homotopic chain maps".